 Most states require a person convicted of driving under the influence of alcohol or drugs (“DUI”) to complete a substance abuse evaluation.
 Some states also require the evaluation as a condition of participating in programs— such as a diversion and deferred sentencing—that allow the offender to avoid a DUI conviction.

 Typically, substance abuse evaluations must be administered by an agency certified by the state.
-While the overall purpose, process, and types of evaluations and treatment programs are similar, each state has its own requirements.
-This article provides an overview of the common circumstances leading to a court-ordered drug and alcohol evaluation, what the evaluation consists of, and what happens after the evaluation.
+While the overall purpose, process, and types of assessments and treatment programs are similar, each state has its own requirements.
+This article provides an overview of the common circumstances leading to a court-ordered drug and alcohol assessment, what the evaluation consists of, and what happens after the evaluation.

 A substance abuse evaluation is used to identify the possible presence and extent of an offender’s drug and/or alcohol problem.
 The evaluation also allows for the development of a treatment plan designed to address the person’s specific circumstances.